Cook Like Czechs

 Kulajda – Czech Mushroom Soup

-Kulajda is a Czech mushroom soup containing dill and potatoes, softened with a cream.
-It’s characterized by a typical sweet and sour taste.
+Kulajda is a Czech mushroom soup made with dill and potatoes, and softened with cream.
+It’s known for its distinctive sweet and sour taste.

 Prevent your screen from going dark